 Cost an arm and a leg

 If something is very expensive it can be said to “cost an arm and a leg”.
-It implies that the cost of the item or service is so exorbitant that it feels as if one would have to give up a body part, symbolizing a significant sacrifice or loss.
+It is one of the most common money expressions and implies that the cost of the item or service is so exorbitant that it feels as if you would have to give up a body part to get it, symbolizing a significant sacrifice or loss.